-My daughter Emily is just one of the estimated 11million disabled people living in the UK.
+My daughter Emily is just one of the estimated 14million disabled people living in the UK.

 Although she was too young to vote in the EU referendum, many in the community did, and like everyone else across the country, they deserve to know what is going on and to have their views heard.
 Brexit will very much impact the lives they lead.
 At the moment the lumbering beast of Brexit is a standing joke around the world, a global comedic quiz show of Deal Or No Deal.
 The world looks on aghast, thinking the UK has decided to action mutually assured destruction, a destruction that has potential casualties that are rarely noticed.

 As we all know, the core of the Brexit argument has always been one stolen from Monty Python's Life of Brian: "What has Europe ever done for us?"
 Well, actually, apart from keeping the peace and trying to unify everyone, the EU has been incredibly influential in the development of disability law.
 From a parent of a disabled child point of view, it was wonderful to see an organisation like the European Union actively promote inclusion as a priority.
-As no-deal plays out the promised land of unified disability sails away, out of reach, possibly sending the UK back into the dark ages of disability exclusion.
-Sadly, that is already happening, pick up Frances Ryans book for further education... the Daily Mail is a tad unrepresentative of the community and it seems self-interest over communal interest rules the Brexiteer waves.
+As no-deal arguments play out, the promised land of unified disability sails away, out of reach, possibly sending the UK back into the dark ages of disability exclusion.
+Sadly, that is already happening, pick up Dr. Frances Ryans new book "Crippled" for further education of just follow the eloquent Dr. David Nicholl.

 If I haven't driven away any Brexiteers yet, good, hang around, you will learn.
 Brexit is not all about misty-eyed imperialistic pasts, bleached chicken, fracking open season, little human rights and being stuck on an island with a political party guilty of terrible disability prejudice.
 So, to the EU skeptics across the country, I give you these facts on how unity in Europe helps the UK's 14 million relevant, brilliant and want-to-be vocal disabled community.